yaroslavyvk/devops_todolist_kubernetes_task_10_ingress/README.md

 1. There should not be any requests failing with 404 status code in browser console.
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+***

+## How to validate the changes

+Use this command to run Bootstrap Script:

+./bootstrap.sh

+Use this commands to verify Deployment:

+kubectl get all -n todoapp
+kubectl get all -n mysql

+Check Ingress resource:

+kubectl get ingress -n todoapp

+How to validate the changes:
+1. Access the application via http://localhost.
+2. Check for successful page load without any 404 errors.
+3. Verify that the path is being captured and forwarded to the application as expected.